prathimay2k/Healthcare/README.md

 # 🏥 Healthcare Dashboard Analysis

 This project analyzes healthcare data from 2,335 patients to uncover how factors such as diabetes, weight, age, transplant history, smoking, and hospital types affect healthcare costs.
-The findings are presented using interactive visuals built in Power BI (or Excel), providing insights for better healthcare planning, prevention, and policy-making.
+The findings are presented using interactive visuals built in Excel, providing insights for better healthcare planning, prevention, and policy-making.

 ---